jowong123/homelab-firewall/README.md

 ## Overview

-This project simulates a small business/home network with a dedicated guest network, isolated from the trusted internal network, using virtual machines and Linux-based routing and firewall rules.
+This project simulates a small home network with a dedicated guest network, isolated from the trusted internal network, using virtual machines and Linux-based routing and firewall rules.
 It demonstrates core networking and security concepts: subnetting, IP forwarding, routing, and stateful firewall policy — the same principles used in real corporate guest WiFi and VLAN deployments.

-**Why this project**: As an Application Support Analyst, I work with production systems and incidents daily, but wanted hands-on experience with the infrastructure layer underneath — specifically how network segmentation and firewall policy are actually implemented, not just diagrammed.
+I work with production systems and incidents daily, but wanted hands-on experience with the infrastructure layer underneath — specifically how network segmentation and firewall policy are actually implemented, not just diagrammed.

 ## Architecture